Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 Part Numbers

-Suspension rods (replace while you're in there — they fail in the same time window as the bearing):
+Suspension rods (replace while you're in there — they tend to wear in a similar time window as the bearing):

 - W10189077 (4-pack of suspension rod assemblies)